 I sent some chicken chop suey with sweet-salty radish to father’s house today.
-Examining the food, my father told me the following story.
+Examining the food, my father told me a story about radish and the great famine in the late 1950s.

 My father went to a major university in Wuhan in the late 50s.
-During the 4th year in the university, the school canteen ran out of food, meat or vegetables, as they were not able to source any supplies locally.
-With very little excess funds, the university asked the students for loans.
-When the school collected sufficient money, they sent a truck to farms in the next province and came back with a load of radish.
-Students were organized into groups to preserve the radish – peeling, sliding and drying the radish in front of the dormitories.
-The canteen cooked dried salted radish most of the year with steamed plain wheat buns (‘mantou’).
-That was the year my father suffered malnutrition with swollen legs.
-Many people died over this period, referred to as the ‘Great Chinese Famine’.
-Fortunately, the situation improved quickly after a couple of years.
+During the final year in the university, the school canteen ran out of food as they were not able to source any supplies locally.
+With very little reserved funds, the university asked the students for loans.
+After the school collected sufficient money, they sent a truck to farms in the next province and bought a load of radish.
+In high spirits, students were organized into groups to preserve the radish – peeling, sliding and drying the radish in front of the dormitories.
+The canteen cooked dried salted radish most of the year with steamed wheat buns (‘mantou’).
+That was the period my father suffered malnutrition but built solid life-long friendships.
+The period is referred to as the ‘Great Chinese Famine’.

 Father and I sat down to enjoyed the chicken chop suey I made.
 It was juicy, sweet and salty.
-We were thankful for our delicious food.
+We were very grateful for the delicious food.

 - 200g chicken thigh fillet, diced